-Strategy 2.1 Establish a new commu

-Strategy 2.2 Establish neighborhood

-Strategy 2.3 Establish mini parks (as
+Strategy 2.1 Establish a new community park in north-central Lewisville.
+Strategy 2.2 Establish neighborhood parks in parts of Lewisville farther from Downtown.
+Strategy 2.3 Establish mini parks (as small as half an acre) in locations with limited park accessibility.

-Objective 3 Provide more recreational, athletic, and cultural amenities that support all Lewisville residents.
+Objective 3 | Provide more recreational, athletic, and cultural amenities that support all Lewisville residents.

-Strategy 3.1 Provide recreational facil picnic shelters, disc golf, as possible.
-Strategy 3.2 Use public art to improv large sculptures, and inte Strategy 3.3 Provide a greater numbe possibly including a food movie nights.
+Strategy 3.1 Provide recreational facilities that can be enjoyed by more ages, such as walking trails, picnic shelters, disc golf, splash pads, and tennis courts.
+Facilities should be as accessible as possible.
+Strategy 3.2 Use public art to improve the aesthetics of the Town, including murals, memorials, large sculptures, and interactive art in high-visibility areas throughout Lewisville.
+Strategy 3.3 Provide a greater number and variety of community events throughout the year, possibly including a food truck festival, art festival, holiday programs, running races, or movie nights.